Recreational activities on Crown land

 Do not harm, kill, take or collect plants, trees, habitat or other wildlife that is protected under provincial law.

 If you plan to harvest wild rice, you may need a licence.
-Contact a Ministry of Natural Resources and Forestry district office for more information.
+Contact a ministry district office for more information.

 Protecting the natural environment